Whiteheads

 was studied in people with different backgrounds

-See Before & AfterWhat is ARAZLO?
+See Before & AfterImportant Safety Information

-ARAZLO is for use on skin only.
+ARAZLO (tazarotene) is for use on skin only.
 Do not use ARAZLO in your eyes, mouth, the corners of your nose, or vagina.

 What is the most important information I should know about ARAZLO?